AN/TPS-43

-The AN/TPS-43 is a transportable air search 3D radar produced in the United States originally by Westinghouse Defense and Electronic Division, which was later purchased by Northrop-Grumman.
+The AN/TPS-43 is a transportable air search 3D radar produced in the United States originally by Westinghouse Electric Corporation's Defense and Electronic Division, which was later purchased by Northrop Grumman.
 It is used primarily for early warning and tactical control, often for control over an associated surface-to-air missile battery or airfield.
 It is designed to be transported in two M35 cargo trucks and easily air-transportable on two pallets.

 The TPS-43 uses multiple feed horns and an organ-pipe scanner to rapidly scan its pencil beam vertically while the entire antenna system rotates to scan in azimuth.
 By comparing the relative power of a return in one or more of the vertical feed horns, the target altitude can be determined.
 Since its introduction in 1966 it has undergone many modifications.
 In later versions, the organ-pipe was replaced by a stripline matrix to produce beamforming that had the same output pattern but had no moving parts.
 Many more upgrades were made to the transmitter and receiver as solid state electronics were able to handle increased power loads.

 Among its notable uses were two examples used by the Argentine Air Force that were moved to the Falkland Islands during the 1982 Falklands War.
 The example at Port Stanley Airport survived two attacks by AGM-45 Shrike missiles before being captured by British forces.
 It was repaired, upgraded, and then used by the Royal Air Force for many years.

 Description

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TPS-43" designation represents the 43rd design of an Army-Navy electronic device for ground transportable search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 The AN/TPS-43 is a ground-based, non-fixed (i.e.: transportable) search radar.
 The entire system can be broken down and packed into two M35 trucks for road transport.

 An updated version replacing the original shaped reflector and organ-pipe scanner with a phased array antenna was originally known as the TPS-43E2, but emerged as a much more modern system and was renamed the AN/TPS-75.
 TPS-75 is the current transportable air control and warning (AC&W) radar used by the United States Air Force.